 New Zealand provides a list of authorised vessels to the CCSBT Secretariat and has put in place routine systems to update the record as required.
-The list includes all New Zealand flagged and registered fishing vessels, all of which are technically authorised to fish for SBT in New Zealand fisheries waters.
-As of February 2007, applications for vessel registration include a tick box that allows applicants to indicate whether or not SBT will be caught by the vessel (either as target or bycatch).
-Over time, this will allow a specific SBT fleet to be identified (such vessels can currently be identified by analysing their previous catch reporting, but this does not allow for new vessels entering the fleet to be identified immediately).
+All New Zealand-flagged and registered fishing vessels are technically authorised to fish for SBT in New Zealand fisheries waters, so the list of New Zealand authorised vessels includes many vessels that do not actively fish for SBT.
+As of February 2007, applications for vessel registration include a tick box that allows applicants to indicate whether or not SBT is likely to be caught by the vessel (either as target or bycatch).
+This tick box has allowed the list of authorised vessels to be refined, which will be an on-going process.

-Any catch of SBT is recorded and monitored by routine systems established as part of the New Zealand QMS.
+Any catch of SBT is recorded and monitored by routine systems established as part of the New Zealand quota management system.
 New Zealand has no information to suggest any of its registered fishing vessels have an involvement in IUU fishing.
-Procedures have been put in place to ensure foreign owned vessels fishing under charter to New Zealand companies may only fish for SBT if they are from a member state of the Extended CCSBT.
-Individual assessments of the compliance history of foreign owned vessels are required prior to the approval of their registration as New Zealand fishing vessels.
+Procedures have been put in place to ensure foreign-owned vessels fishing under charter to New Zealand companies may only fish for SBT if they are from a member state of the Extended CCSBT.
+Individual assessments of the compliance history of foreign-owned vessels are required prior to the approval of their registration as New Zealand fishing vessels.